 See the on-line shop for Quercetin

 The link between reflux and asthma has long been suspected.
 Gastroesophageal reflux is often the result of poor digestion.
 Asthmatics very often have low stomach acids (hypochlorhydria), not high stomach acid as many people presume when they get reflux.
 Supplementing with food enzymes very effectively treats this condition and brings about a huge improvement in asthmatic episodes.
-I usually reccommend a product which is entirely plant derived, contains an effective doseage of digestive enzymes and are extremely well tolerated.
+I usually recommend a product which is entirely plant derived, contains an effective dosage of digestive enzymes and are extremely well tolerated.

 See the on-line shop for enzymes.

 The treatment does need to be continued over a long period of time as well as the dietary intake of dairy products (especially cheese) being reduced.
 In conjunction with the use of food enzymes it can also be helpful to use soothing demulcent type herbs that soothe the irritating effect of acids and reduce coughing and wheezing.
 Marshmallow is an excellent herb and can be added to other herbal mixes.
 Slippery elm can also be useful but needs to be used separately as a powder mixed to a smooth blend in water.

 Minerals are very important too.
 In NZ a low Selenium level has been co-related to increasing the risk of asthma through decreasing antioxidant levels.
 Low zinc levels will also have this affect and will also decrease the ability of the body to heal and resist infection.
 Low magnesium levels also contribute.
 Low Magnesium will increase the amount of bronchial spasm, increase histamine release, and increase stress levels.
 Always make an effort to increase all mineral levels and as always the best way I have found of achieving this is to take Colloidal Minerals.